Cyberphinx/react-form-ts/README.md

 There are a number of ways to set state in the form:

-1. `useState` `useState` causes the component to re-render each time the state has changed, this is not necessarily a bad thing.
+1. `useState` causes the component to re-render each time the state has changed, this is not necessarily a bad thing.
 In a small single module component, it is absolutely fine to use `useState`

 2. `useRef` If for some reason you don't want the component to re-render whenever the state changes, you can use `useRef` hook instead.